Benzinga/benzinga-python-client/README.md

 # Benzinga Python Client

 This is the the official documentation for Benzinga's Python Package.
-This package Is compatible with Python v3.x+
+This package Is compatible with Python v3.x+.
+For extensive instructions, visit [Benzinga Docs](https://docs.benzinga.io/benzinga-python/)

 ## Getting Started